HivaAbolhadizade/WareHouseRobot_Project/README.md

 wheel rotation direction by giving manual flags.

 # Body construction and component placement
+In the design and development of a warehouse robot, careful consideration of body construction and component placement is crucial for ensuring optimal performance, reliability, and safety.
+Below is a detailed overview of best practices in these areas, particularly relevant for a first-time robot project.

+Body Construction
+1. Durability and Robustness:

+Materials: Select high-strength, lightweight materials such as aluminum alloys or reinforced plastics for the robot's body.
+These materials balance durability with weight considerations, enabling the robot to withstand impacts and operate reliably in a demanding warehouse environment.
+Design Reinforcements: Identify and reinforce areas of the robot that are most susceptible to wear and tear, such as corners and edges.
+This helps minimize damage from accidental collisions and prolongs the robot’s lifespan.
+2. Size and Shape:

+Dimensions: Design the robot with dimensions that allow it to navigate standard warehouse aisles and spaces.
+Ensure the robot is compact enough to maneuver through narrow passages but large enough to handle typical cargo sizes.
+Shape: Opt for a low center of gravity to enhance stability and prevent tipping.
+A streamlined shape reduces the risk of getting stuck or caught on obstacles.
+3. Mobility:

+Wheels vs. Tracks: Choose between wheels or tracks based on the warehouse floor conditions.
+Wheels are suitable for smooth surfaces, while tracks are better for uneven or rough terrain.
+Consider advanced options like omni-wheels or mecanum wheels for enhanced maneuverability.
+Suspension System: Incorporate a suspension system if the robot needs to navigate uneven floors.
+This feature helps maintain stability and ensures smoother operation across different surface types.
+Component Placement
+1. Sensors and Cameras:

+Strategic Placement: Position sensors and cameras at key locations such as the front, sides, and top of the robot.
+This setup provides comprehensive coverage for obstacle detection, navigation, and item recognition.
+Types of Sensors: Utilize a combination of LIDAR, ultrasonic sensors, and cameras to achieve accurate environmental mapping and reliable object detection.
+2. Manipulators:

+Location and Reach: Place manipulators (arms, grippers) to maximize their range and flexibility.
+Ensure that they can effectively handle items from various positions and heights within the robot’s operational area.
+Design and Tools: Equip manipulators with suitable tools or grippers designed for specific tasks, such as lifting boxes or handling pallets.

 ## How to run:
 Make sure you have `python` installed on your system.
 Instal the required dependency by running `pip install -r requirements.txt` in your terminal.